smartcontractkit/documentation/docs/Using Randomness/chainlink-vrf.md

 - `keyHash`: Identifier that maps to a job and a private key on the VRF node and that represents a specified gas lane.
 If your request is urgent, specify a gas lane with a higher gas price limit.
 The configuration for your network can be found [here](/docs/vrf-contracts/#configurations).
 - `s_subscriptionId`: The subscription ID that the consuming contract is registered to.
 LINK funds are deducted from this subscription.
 - `requestConfirmations`: The number of block confirmations the oracle node will wait to respond.
 The minimum and maximum confirmations for your network can be found [here](/docs/vrf-contracts/#configurations).
 - `callbackGasLimit`: The maximum amount of gas a user is willing to pay for completing the callback VRF function.
+Note that you cannot put a value larger than `maxGasLimit` of the VRF Coordinator contract (read [coordinator contract limits](#coordinator-contract-limits) for more details).
 - `numWords`: The number of random numbers to request.
 The maximum random values that can be requested for your network can be found [here](/docs/vrf-contracts/#configurations).

 2. The VRF coordinator emits an event.